doniurek/dishes-form/README.md

 ## Description

-This is a frontend application (recruitment task) using React and Formik designed to communicate with an API.
+This is a frontend application (recruitment task) using React, Formik and Yup designed to communicate with an API.
 The project is orchestrated through the utilization of Vite and npm.

 ## How to run the project locally